ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ## II - 5.
 Other blockchains transactions

 There are no existing signing protocol based on UR types for other blockchains (at the time of writing).
-This document introduces the signing of MultiversX and Stellar transactions as examples for the blockchain-agnostic `sign-request` and `crypto-signature` UR types introduced.
+This document introduces the signing of MultiversX and Stellar transactions as examples for the blockchain-agnostic `sign-request` and `sign-response` UR types introduced.

 ### Integration with the generic UR types registry